 In the final analysis, while we as internal audit professionals may not be independent of the organization, we must nonetheless maintain our objectivity when conducting our work.

 While my blog represents my own views, and not necessarily those of the IASB, I do believe the IASB has been very clear and consistent on its views on this topic: The internal audit activity should be independent, and the internal audit professionals who staff it should remain objective.
 For additional insight on independence and objectivity, The IIA Research Foundation has published an excellent monograph: Independence and Objectivity: A Framework for Internal Auditors.
-It is available through The IIA Bookstore.

 I welcome your thoughts.